 How to face your first day

-Whether it’s the first day of kindergarten class, or the first day of a new travel nursing job, “firsts” are always a challenge.
+Whether it’s the first day of kindergarten class, or your first day of travel nursing, “firsts” are always a challenge.
 Will your co-workers welcome you?
 How will supervisors and administrators treat you?
 What are the patients like?
 Will you be able to wrap your mind around new procedures and equipment?
 Will you remember where you parked your car?

 Some of us are energized by the newness of that first day and can’t wait to meet new people and learn new things.
 And some of us have to psych ourselves up a little before we’re ready.
 Guess it’s the difference between those of us who jump into the deep end of the pool and those of us who step in from the shallow end.
 Either way, we both get there.